SJTU-CGM/CDKAM/README.md

 **5) Running CDKAM**

-It might take 6-8 hours for downloading the reference genomes (about 85 GB), and 24-30 hours for building the database.
+It might take 6-8 hours for downloading the reference genomes (about 85 GB), and 24-30 hours for building the database.\
+To build CDKAM with different value of X, please change the value of variable RANGE in /src/compress.cpp file as follows:\
+RANGE = 5 for X = 20%\
+RANGE = 7 for X = 15%\
+RANGE = 10 for X = 10%\
+RANGE = 20 for X = 5%\
+The default version of CDKAM selects X = 15% with RANGE = 7.

 - Downloading database:\
 *Standard installation with archaea, bacteria and viral reference genomes*\